Maths at All Saints

 (The National Curriculum for Mathematics 2014)

-Using the Programmes of Study from the National Curriculum for Mathematics and the EYFS Framework we aim to develop:
+Using the Programmes of Study from the National Curriculum for Mathematics we aim to develop:

 - An enjoyment and curiosity of mathematics and for children to feel confident to become successful;